Who made Garth Crooks' team of the week?

 Second-placed Chelsea earned a dramatic 3-2 stoppage-time success over Leeds United, while Liverpool kept pace by defeating Aston Villa 1-0 on Steven Gerrard's return to Anfield.

-Manchester United beat Norwich City1-0 to reduce the gap on fourth-placed West Ham, who were held to a goalless draw at Burnley on Sunday.
+Manchester United beat Norwich City 1-0 to reduce the gap on fourth-placed West Ham, who were held to a goalless draw at Burnley on Sunday.

 Elsewhere, Leicester City bounced back from their Europa League exit with an emphatic 4-0 win over Newcastle United, Arsenal cruised to a 3-0 victory against Southampton, and Crystal Palace held on to beat Everton 3-1.

-That all came after Brentford scored two goals in the final 10 minutes to beat Watford 2-1 on Friday night.
+That all came after Brentfordscored two goals in the final 10 minutes to beat Watford 2-1 on Friday night.

 Check out my team of the week and then make your own selections towards the bottom of the article.